agoston-mc/Thesis/TVM PR-RFC/discussion.md

 # Add a Neural Network Exchange Format frontend to TVM

-Hi, we are working on creating a NNEF frontend for TVM relay.
+Hi, we are developers from aiMotive, member company of the Khronos Group (https://www.khronos.org), working on creating an NNEF frontend for TVM relay.

 # Motivation
 [motivation]: #motivation